scrapfly/fingerprint-generator/README.md

 >>> fpgen.query('navigator.maxTouchPoints') # Dot seperated path
 [0, 1, 2, 5, 6, 9, 10, 17, 20, 40, 256]
 ```

+> [!NOTE]
+> Since fpgen is trained on live data, queries may occasionally return invalid or anomalous values.
+These values will typically only appear in about 1 out of every 20,000 generations.

 <hr width=50>